 If you have been arrested for a DUI in Conyers, experienced DUI trial attorneys James “Skip” Sullivan and Bob Chestney are available to discuss your case anytime – including after-hours and weekends!
 Mr. Chestney is Board Certified in DUI Defense by NCDD (National College for DUI Defense) and Mr. Sullivan is a former Rockdale prosecutor.
 Call us today at 404.816.8777.
 Our Conyers DUI lawyers offer a free in-office consultation on how we can effectively defend your Conyers DUI charges.

 The City of Conyers Municipal Court is located in the Conyers Municipal Complex located at 1178 Scott Street, Conyers, Georgia.
 The Conyers Police Department is located in the same complex.
-Judge Terry Massey is the main judge in Conyers Municipal Court.
-Occasionally Judge Garland C. “Gary” Moore will preside.
+Judge Michael Nation is the Chief Judge in Conyers Municipal Court.
+Occasionally Associate Judge Garland C. “Gary” Moore will preside.
 The solicitor (prosecutor) is Michael Waldrop or Carrie Bootcheck with the law firm Waldrop and Bootcheck, LLC.
 Mr. Waldrop was an Assistant District Attorney in Rockdale in the 1980’s before going into private practice and has also been the Conyers City Attorney and Solicitor since 2000.

 Conyers Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
 If you want your case to be kept in Conyers Municipal Court for trial, it will be a “bench trial,” meaning that a judge decides whether the prosecution has met its burden beyond a reasonable doubt rather than a jury making that decision.
 Sometimes a “bench trial” is a sound strategy, sometimes it is not.
 Our Conyers DUI lawyers will conduct a thorough investigation and assess your case as to whether a bench or jury trial is the best strategy.